uhh-lt/frame-induction-and-parsing/README.md

 - [Mask-and-Postprocess.ipynb](https://github.com/uhh-lt/frame-induction-and-parsing/tree/main/opensesame/Mask-and-Postprocess.ipynb): Explains how, rather than doing end-to-end mask-predict-postprocess-augment cycle for each substitution model, creating a master file for each type of dataset (verbs, nouns) and then doing this cycle once on this file save times, and all configurations can be extracted from this file.

 - [configs_augment.ipynb](https://github.com/uhh-lt/frame-induction-and-parsing/tree/main/opensesame/configs_augment.ipynb) explains how the datasets can eb generated
- ### Results
- Trained models in huge in size and numbers, cannot be shared but their evaluation results can be provided upon request